A TV Licence isn’t covered by your monthly food and accommodation charges.

 You could be prosecuted if we find that you have been watching or recording live TV programmes on any channel or device, or downloading or watching BBC programmes on BBC iPlayer, without being covered by a licence.

 The maximum penalty is a £1,000* fine plus any legal costs and/or compensation you may be ordered to pay.

 *Up to £2,000 in Guernsey.

-You need a TV Licence if you watch or record live TV programmes on any channel or device, or download or watch BBC programmes on iPlayer in your room.
+You need a TV Licence if you watch or record programmes as they're being shown on TV, on any channel, watch or stream programmes live on an online TV service, or download or watch any BBC programmes on BBC iPlayer in your room.
 You only need one TV Licence no matter how many TVs, tablets or other devices you own.

 You only need one TV Licence per room no matter how many people share, so you can also share the costs if you want to.

 You must be covered by a separate TV Licence.
 One TV Licence is required for each room where TV receiving equipment is being used.